Marc Almond: 2020s

-Almond's next solo album, Chaos and a Dancing Star, also written with Braide, was released January 2020.
-Ian Anderson sings and plays flute on the album.
-During COVID-19 lockdowns, Almond and David Ball wrote a new Soft Cell album, which was released on 6 May 2022.
-The album contained 12 new tracks, including a collaboration with the Pet Shop Boys on the track Purple Zone.
+Almond's next solo album, Chaos and a Dancing Star, also written with Braide, was recorded in Los Angeles and released in January 2020.
+Ian Anderson played flute on the album.
+During COVID-19 lockdowns, Almond and David Ball wrote a new Soft Cell album, Happiness Not Included, which was released on 6 May 2022.
+The album contained 12 new tracks, including a collaboration with Pet Shop Boys on the track "Purple Zone", which reached number one in the Official Physical Singles Chart and also the Official Vinyl Singles Chart.